spidasoftware/webhooks-tool/README.md

-# Webhooks-tool
+# Webhooks Tool

 The SPIDAMin Webhooks Tool can be used to trigger scripts to run based on SPIDAMin events.
-This application will connect to a running SPIDAMin application using the SPIDA Webhook API.
-It will maintain a set of active webhooks, and trigger scripts whenever a webhook callback from SPIDAMin is received.
+This application will connect to a running SPIDAMin application using the Webhook API.
+It will maintain a set of active webhooks, and trigger scripts whenever a webhook callback is received.

 See the [SPIDAMin WebhookAPI Documentation](https://github.com/spidasoftware/schema/blob/master/doc/apis/webhookAPI.md) for more information on using webhooks with SPIDAMin.